 If your child comes to school late, s/he must have a signed, written excuse to explain his/her tardiness.
-Children who arrive late should be taken directly to the nurse's office by an adult to ensure their safe arrival.
+Children who arrive late should be taken directly to the main office by an adult to ensure their safe arrival.

 The opening activities of the day are important because they set the objectives and work expectations for the children.
 Children who arrive late are playing "catch up" all day long.
 Please help to make your child's day more successful by being sure that s/he arrives on time.
-Our doors open at 9:15 and the last bell rings at 9:25.
+Our doors open at 8:30 a.m. and the last bell rings at 8:40 a.m..